TerjeNorderhaug/RetinaSDK.js/README.md

 ## Support

-For further documentation about the Retina API and information on Cortical.io's 'Retina' technology please see our [Knowledge Base](http://www.cortical.io/resources_tutorials.html).
+For further documentation about the Retina API and information on Cortical.io's `Retina` technology please see our [Knowledge Base](http://www.cortical.io/resources_tutorials.html).
 Also the `test` folder contains more examples of how to use the client modules.